MysticXtheUnknown/BannerlordsSyncItemRosterLists/README.md

 and we call them like this:

 //save the main inventory

 SaveRosters(dataStore, townItemRosters, "MainInventory");

- // Save the farm input inventories SaveRosters(dataStore, townFarmInputRosters, "FarmInputInventory"); (in the game menu it reads 'warehouse'
+//and Save the farm input inventories

+SaveRosters(dataStore, townFarmInputRosters, "FarmInputInventory"); (in the game menu it reads 'warehouse'

  // Save the farm output inventories SaveRosters(dataStore, townFarmOutputRosters, "FarmOutputInventory");

- #
+ //THEN, we can load them later.

+  // Load the town rosters
+ LoadRosters(dataStore, townItemRosters, "MainInventory");

+ // Load the farm input inventories LoadRosters(dataStore, townFarmInputRosters, "FarmInputInventory");

+ // Load the farm output inventories LoadRosters(dataStore, townFarmOutputRosters, "FarmOutputInventory");

+ //!!
+Make sure these calls are made during an if then statement like in my example code!

+ if (datastore.IsSaving)
+ {
+ ...call functions to save the roster lists. return; //sanity
+}

+if (datastore.IsLoading)
+{
+...call the functions to load the roster lists.
+}